easyt0re/piecewiseLinearModel/README.md

 maybe this was an attempt to put "sensors" on TCP

+## just to clear things up...
+*controlDesign.slx* was the one trying to design a controller based on linearized model

+this is essentially the father file of all the LQR related controller design files

+*controlCompare.slx* was the one implementing IJC, father of all IJC related files

+these 2 used ref models, so there was no animation

+and b/c the ref was *simTAUJTDlinmod12.slx*, these are for simulation w/o disturbance on TCP

+as mentioned before "Demo" files were made to have animation and later became the main version for development

 # 20180907
 ## developed LQR controller with integrator
 this part of the work was based on [this page](http://ctms.engin.umich.edu/CTMS/index.php?example=MotorPosition&section=ControlStateSpace)